 Chateau Neuf Spelemannslag: Spell, Heilo 1995.

-Leif Rygg & al.: Budeiene på Vikafjell, Spelarhaugen Folkemusikk 2008.
+Leif Rygg et al.: Budeiene på Vikafjell, Spelarhaugen Folkemusikk 2008.

 Ketil Hvoslef: «Hardingtrio», with Hilde Haraldsen Sveen and Einar Røttingen.
 On Hvoslef: Chamber Works No. VI, Lawo Classics 2019.